-- 1. Pre-Election Reports: Filed by all opposed candidates and/or opposed candidate's committees (excluding federal candidates) seeking election in the August Primary and/or November General Elections or any specially set election this calendar year. - 2.
-Periodic Reports: Filed by all candidates and/or candidate's committees seeking election this calendar year on May 10, June 10, July 10, October 10, and January 10, 2020. - 3.
-Annual Report: Filed by all candidates and/or candidate's committees who seek election in the preceding calendar year and who have not filed a Termination Report. - 4.
-Termination Report: All political committees may file a Termination Report to terminate further reporting obligations.
+- 1. Pre-Election Reports: Filed by all opposed candidates and/or opposed candidate's committees (excluding federal candidates) seeking election in the November General Election or any specially set election this calendar year. - 2.
+Primary Pre-Election Reports: Filed by all opposed primary election candidates and/or opposed candidate's committees (excluding federal candidates) seeking election in the August Primary Election. - 3.
+Periodic Reports: Filed by all judicial candidates and/or candidate's committees seeking election this calendar year, except municipal candidates, on May 10, June 10, July 10, October 10, and January 10. - 4.
+Annual report: Filed by all candidates and/or candidate's committees who seek election in the preceding calendar year and who have not filed a Termination Report. - 5.
+Termination report: All political committees may file a Termination Report to terminate further reporting obligations.